Enhanced Tribal Benefit

 Service providers can only claim reimbursement for the difference between the customary connection/interest charge and the actual charge.

-Before providing Link Up to the subscriber, check NLAD to confirm whether they have previously received a Link Up benefit at their address.
+Before providing Link Up to the subscriber, check the National Lifeline Accountability Database (NLAD) to confirm whether they have previously received a Link Up benefit at their address.

 Eligible Tribal Lands